Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 **Augmented Strike.** You can imbue your strike with fey magic.
 Once per turn, immediately after you hit a creature with an weapon attack, you can expend  a Fey Energy Die, rolling it and dealing additional Psychic damage equal to the number rolled plus your Charisma modifier.

 **Feywild Slip.** You can step in and out of the Feywild.
-Immediately before you make an attack, you can expend a Fey Energy Die to magically teleport to an unoccupied space you can see, a distance equal up to 5 times your proficiency modifier.
+Immediately before you make an attack (or as a Bonus Action), you can expend a Fey Energy Die to magically teleport to an unoccupied space you can see, a distance equal up to 5 times your proficiency modifier.

 **Silver Tongue.** You know the Friends cantrip, and your spellcasting ability for it is Charisma.
 When you cast it, you can expend a Fey Energy Die, rolling it and subtracting the number rolled from the target's saving throw.

 # Level 7: Fey Adept
-You've found new ways to utilize your Fey Energy, detailed below.
+You've found new ways to use your Fey Energy, detailed below.

 **Friendly Facade.** When you successfully charm a creature, the creature regards you as a friendly acquaintance.

 **Frightening Strike.** When you use your Augmented Strike, you can force the target to make a Wisdom saving throw (DC equal to 8 + your Charisma modifier and proficiency bonus).
 On failure, the target is Frightened of you until the start of your next turn.

-**Vanish.** As a bonus action, you can expend a Fey Energy Die, rolling it and magically giving yourself the invisible condition for a number of rounds equal to the number rolled.
-Your invisibility ends early if you attack, cast a spell, or lose concentration (as if you were concentrating on a spell).
+**Vanish.** As a bonus action, you can expend a Fey Energy Die, rolling it and magically giving yourself the invisible condition until this start of your next turn, or until you attack or cast a spell.

 # Level 10: Fey Aptitude
 When you roll a number lower than your Charisma modifier on a Fey Energy Die, you can use your Charisma modifier instead.